Riq Woolen: 2024

 On January 31, 2024, the Seahawks announced the hiring of Baltimore Ravens' defensive coordinator Mike Macdonald as their head coach following the departure of Pete Carroll.
 Defensive coordinator Aden Durde chose to retain Woolen and Devon Witherspoon as the starting cornerbacks to begin the season.

 On September 8, 2024, Woolen started in the Seahawks' home-opener against the Denver Broncos and made three combined tackles (one solo), two pass deflections, and intercepted a pass by Bo Nix to wide receiver Courtland Sutton during a 26–20 victory.
 He was inactive for two games (Weeks 6–7) due to an ankle injury.
 In Week 14, he collected a season-high eight combined tackles (five solo) and broke up a pass during a 30–18 win at the Arizona Cardinals.
 On December 22, 2024, Woolen had two combined tackles (one solo) and a season-high three pass deflections during a 24–27 loss against the Minnesota Vikings.
 The following week, Woolen recorded one solo tackle, a pass deflection, and had a game-sealing interception on a pass by Caleb Williams to wide receiver D. J. Moore in the last 20 seconds in the fourth quarter of a 6–3 victory at the Chicago Bears in Week 17.
 He finished the season with 46 combined tackles (32 solo), 14 pass deflections, and three interceptions in 15 games and 14 starts.
 He received an overall grade of 67.9 from Pro Football Focus in 2024.

+2025

+Woolen finished the 2025 season with 41 total tackles (33 solo), one interception, and 12 passes defended.
+He was a member of the Seahawks team that won Super Bowl LX.
+He had four total tackles in the 29–13 win over the New England Patriots.

+Philadelphia Eagles

+On March 12, 2026, Woolen signed a one-year deal with the Philadelphia Eagles worth up to $15 million.